CC-circuits and the expressive power of nilpotent algebras: Background from universal algebra

-The circuit $C'$ in Lemma \ref{lemma:polynomialembedding} can be easily obtained, by substituting every gate in $C$ by a circuit over $\algB$ defining the corresponding basic operation of $\algA$.
-Note that it follows from Lemma \ref{lemma:polynomialembedding} that the size of $C'$ is linear in the size of $C$.
-An analogue statement is however not true for the encoding by polynomials; in fact, the results in \cite{HorvathSzabo-A4} imply that under the assumption $\comP\neq \comNP$ it even fails for quite well-behaved algebras such as the alternating group $A_4$.
-In this paper we are therefore only going to discuss the circuit encoding of polynomial operations (explaining the names CSAT and CEQV for our computational problems).
+The circuit $C'$ in Lemma~\ref{lemma:polynomialembedding} can be easily obtained, by substituting every gate in $C$ by a circuit over $\algB$ defining the corresponding basic operation of $\algA$.
+Note that it follows from Lemma~\ref{lemma:polynomialembedding} that the size of $C'$ is linear in the size of $C$.
+An analogue statement is however not true for the encoding by polynomials; in fact, the results in~\cite{HorvathSzabo-A4} imply that under the assumption $\comP\neq \comNP$ it even fails for quite well-behaved algebras such as the alternating group $A_4$.
+In this paper we are therefore only going to discuss the circuit encoding of polynomial operations.

 For a circuit $C$ over $\algA$ with input gates $\bar x = (x_1,\ldots,x_n)$ we will write $C(\bar x)$ both for the circuit, and the $n$-ary polynomial operation induced by it, but this should never cause any confusion.
 We call a circuit $C$ constant/$0$-absorbing/etc., if the polynomial operation $C(\bar x)$ defined by it is constant/$0$-absorbing/etc.